Frosh McGowens leads Pitt in win over Colgate

 Colgate (8-5) got out to a strong start, and led by a point with nearly seven minutes gone by in the first half.
 A 9-0 Pitt run over the next three minutes, sparked by seven points from Wilson-Frame, ended any hopes of a Raiders upset.
 Pitt went into the half with a nine-point lead and extended it in the second period.

+“It was the energy on defense,” Wilson-Frame said.
+“I think we just needed to have a little bit more energy and focus up and get the job done.”

+Pitt held the raiders to a season-low 30-percent shooting.
 Junior guard Will Rayman led Colgate with 10 points, eight of which came in the first half.
-The Raiders shot a season-low 30 percent from the floor.

 BIG PICTURE

-Colgate: Second-leading scorer Rapolas Ivanauskas, a junior forward, was held in the check by the Panthers, scoring five points, which tied a season low.
-Ivanauskas came into the game averaging a double-double with 15 points and 10 rebounds per game.
+Colgate: Rapolas Ivanauskas, Colgate’s second-leading scorer, was held to just five points.
+He came into the game averaging a double-double with 15 points and 10 rebounds per game.

+“I think their physicality didn’t let him get the ball close to the basket,” Colgate coach Matt Langel said.
+“He missed a couple early around the basket that if he’s able to get those to go down, maybe it changes what his game could be.
+He didn’t get the shots we need him to get.”

 Pitt: Has been inconsistent rebounding all season.
 On the whole, they have a positive margin, with 466 rebounds for and 413 against entering Saturday, but there have been games where the Panthers struggled on the glass.
-This was one of those games, as Colgate won the battle of the boards, 50-34.
+This was one of those games, as Colgate won the battle of the boards, 50-34, and 25 of those rebounds coming on offense.

+Capel thought his team’s inability to control the defensive glass held back his team’s transition offense.

+“If we defensive rebound, then we’re able to get out in transition and that’s where we’re at our best,” he said.
+“We did a very, very poor job this afternoon of that.”

 UP NEXT